January-February: Delivered Gravesian-centred staff training sessions for the Garths.

 November: Designed and delivered in-house ISO 9001 Auditor Training programme for QSI.

-December: Carried out a major piece of Personal Therapy which enabled a woman trapped in a loveless marriage to increase her sense of self-worth until she could leave the relationship behind.
+December: Carried out a major piece of counselling & therapy which enabled a woman trapped in a loveless marriage to increase her sense of self-worth until she could leave the relationship behind.